echoix/website/gitpod/docs/references/gitpod-cli.md

 ### protocol

-Be default ports running in the workspace are assumed to be HTTP.
+By default ports running in the workspace are assumed to be HTTP.
 You can dynamically configure (without a workspace restart) a port to use HTTPS with the `gp ports protocol` command.

 For example, to convert port `3000` to `https`: